 You know that part of the workout video when you want to give up and turn off your TV, but the instructor tells you to dig deep and find your inner motivator?
 Yup, the same thing applies to studying the Bible.
 Decide what your motivation for studying the Bible is.

-To be honest, your reasons for wanting to build this habit may be broad-ranged.
+Your reasons for wanting to start studying the Bible every day may be broad-ranged.
 You may want to feel like you fit in with your Christian friends who are studying Scripture regularly.
 You may hope to answer your unbelieving friends’ questions when they ask you something you don’t know.
 Maybe you have a nagging feeling that this is something a “good Christian” ought to be doing.

 A Habit, Not a Chore